 Super Tuesday was a fantastic day for Joe Biden.
-It was a disappointing day for Bernie Sanders, although he won he few states, including the largest in the union.
+It was a disappointing day for Bernie Sanders, although he won a few states, including the largest in the union.
 And it was a disastrous day for Elizabeth Warren.

-After finishing third in Iowa, fourth in New Hampshire, fourth in Nevada and fifth in South Carolina, the Massachusetts senator who was briefly the Democratic frontrunner met the 15 percent delegate threshold in just six of the 15 states and territories that voted Tuesday—barely clearing it in five of the six.
+After finishing third in Iowa, fourth in New Hampshire, fourth in Nevada and fifth in South Carolina, the Massachusetts senator who was briefly the Democratic frontrunner met the 15 percent delegate threshold in just six of the 15 states and territories that voted Tuesday — barely clearing it in five of the six.
 And even in the state where Warren did best, she still lost to both Biden and Sanders.
 The fact that it was her home state of Massachusetts added insult to injury.

-All told, Warren emerged from Super Tuesday — a day when 1,357 delegates were up for grabs — with a gain of just 36 delegates, for a total of around 60, compared to more than 500 for both Sanders and Biden.
+All told, Warren emerged from Super Tuesday — a day when 1,357 delegates were up for grabs — with a gain of just 36 delegates, for a total of around 60, compared with more than 500 for both Sanders and Biden.

 So if it wasn’t clear before, it’s abundantly clear now: Warren has no path to winning the Democratic nomination.

-The question is what will she do next?
+The question is, what will she do next?

 She hasn’t said.
 After a rally in Detroit, Warren flew home to Boston late Tuesday.
 She has no public events scheduled Wednesday.
 A senior campaign official told The Hill she would meet with staff to consider her options.